 Finally, a trust may not be necessary if you have a simpler financial situation.
 Drafting a last will and testament and purchasing life insurance, for example, may be enough to meet your needs.

 A trust is just one tool you might decide to include in your estate planning.
 Before setting up a trust, it’s important to consider the cost, the benefits and the tax implications.
 If you do decide to create a trust, check the laws and requirements in your state to make sure you’re following all the legal guidelines.

 Tips for Estate Planning

 - Consider talking to a financial advisor about the benefits of trusts and whether it makes sense to create one.
 Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.